 6. Is the lease legal?

 The lease is a big deal, and it’s your last chance to spot a terrible landlord before they’re your terrible landlord for the next 12 months.
 First, make sure the lease is “from your state office or state apartment association,” Schuster says.

 Generally, these leases have the state seal or wording identifying them as an approved rental lease.
 If the lease looks heavily altered, or like something the landlord typed up himself, proceed with caution.
 Schuster adds, “More than likely, there is strange and contradictory wording in there that’s likely to screw you over.”

 If the lease looks legit, comb over it carefully.
 If you find anything written heavily in the landlord’s favor, ask him to change it.
-If a landlord won’t consider adjusting unfair terms, walk away.
+The landlord won’t consider adjusting unfair terms?
+Walk away.
 If he will make adjustments, or the lease looks fine as is, and he’s passed the other tests, go ahead and sign.
 You’ve probably found a good landlord.